youngde811/Shakespearean-Insult-Generator/README.md

 re-wrote the generator in Python; and decided to include an iOS app that will make use of generated insults in some fun manner.
 The app will be written in _React Native_ and _Expo_, and will be made available somehow.

-version developed in C++, I've written a generator program in Python that will create any number of insults using an included model file, then either write these insults to the terminal or, even better, to an iOS app that is currently being written.

 ## Overview ##

 The insult generator is data-driven and written in Python 3.x.
 There's a small model file included in the _data_